lucasprag/lucasprag/_posts/2019-11-06-trick-to-use-ctags-to-jump-to-definition-even-inside-ruby-gems.md

   - vim
 layout: post
 ---
-If you don't know what is ctags
+If you don't know what ctags is:

 > Ctags is a programming tool that generates an index file of names found in source and header files of various programming languages.
 Depending on the language, functions, variables, class members, macros and so on may be indexed. -- Wikipedia